IliaOzhmegov/TradingNeuralNetwork/README.md

 The idea of this project is to build a Convolutional Neural Network that would predict the S&P500 index market movement and price.
 In addition to this, we have disided to compare other Time Series approaches, including classic Time Series models as well as more contemporary and recent methods such as Time Delay Neural Net, Reccurent NN, and Long Short-Term Memory NN.

+Overall our project can be generalized into the following acomplished tasks:

+- Financial background.
+- Data collection.
+- Data Processing, including creation of the candle plot and slicing them into individual single candle plots.
+- Applying the classic approaches to the tme series data.
+- Developing **simple** and **complex** versions of the TDNN, RNN, LSTM and CNN.
+- Deriving the results.

 The traditional Time Series approaches, such as Moving Average, Autoregressive and ARMA methods, resulted in low performance with poor predictions.

 Time Series Neural Networks proved to be a lot more effective and much better in making predictions.

+We have developed two versions of each our our Neural Network:

+- the **simple** models that predict only one variable with outcome value at t+1.
+- and **complex** models that make simultaneous multivariate multistep up to t+5 predictions.

-RNN and LSTM had almost similar performances.
-To our big surprise - our TDNN model had the best performance and bit other Neural Nets, giving the lowest Mean Absolute Error.
+Among the **simple** models, RNN and LSTM had almost similar performances.
+To our big surprise - our TDNN model had the best performance and beat other Neural Nets, giving the lowest Mean Absolute Error.

+For **complex** models, RNN ended up being the best model with lowest Mean Absolute Error.
+TDNN model was second best - not too far off the RNN performance.
+And LSTM didn't perform as good with this task.

-Our CNN model had the lowest performance among the Neural Net models, however it had still bit our expectations as we were not sure if this type of model would be able to make predictions on the stock market data.
+Our CNN model had the lowest performance among the Neural Net models, however it still has beat our expectations as we were not sure if this type of model would be able to make predictions on the stock market data.
 And to our pleasant surprise CNN model was able to make some accurate predictions even though not as accurate as Time Series Neural Nets.